gurgi1970/below-the-byte/_pages/about.md

 As a kid, I was drawn to machines that didn’t just entertain — they invited me to **create**.
 - On the **Apple IIe**, I played *Karateka*, *Lode Runner*, *Below the Root*, *Oregon Trail*, and *Zork* — I was facinated with how these games played and enjoyed the entertainment from playing them, but soon I wanted to know how were these games created.
 I soon learned to code simple BASIC programs that showed menus, animations, and even wrote to disk.
-- The **Commodore 64** introduced me to a whole new style of graphics and sound, and more advanced file operations.
+- The **Commodore 64**, I played *The Bard's Tale*, which introduced me to a whole new style of graphics and sound, and more advanced file operations.
 - The **TI-99/4A** was quirky and different, and it taught me how every machine had its own logic.
 - With the **Atari 2600**, I learned how gameplay could be distilled into something pure and endlessly replayable.